tact1m4n3/NoTransfer/README.md

 python3 run.py
 ```

-- :exclamation: The files you upload to this website **must not contain personal or sensitive information, or any kind of inappropriate content**, since everybody can download your file and see it.
+- :exclamation: The files you upload to this website **must not contain personal or sensitive information, or any kind of inappropriate content**, since everybody can download and see your file.